 - Allow the engine to cool completely before servicing the spark arrestor. - 2.
-Remove the three screws holding the cover plate which retains the spark arrestor to the muffler. - 3.
-Remove the spark arrestor screen. - 4.
-Carefully remove the carbon deposits from the spark arrestor screen with a wire brush.
+Remove the 6 screws holding the cover plate on the muffler side of the generator. - Remove the screw which retains the spark arrestor to the muffler. - 4.
+Remove the spark arrestor. - Carefully remove the carbon deposits from the spark arrestor with a wire brush.

-- 5. Replace the spark arrestor if it is damaged. - 6.
-Position the spark arrestor on the muffler and attach with the screws removed in step 2.
+- 6. Replace the spark arrestor if it is damaged. - Position the spark arrestor on the muffler and attach by reversing the steps from above.